Boost Bone Health In 10 Surprising Ways

 Eat your meat to ensure better bone health!
 We need protein to build strong bones.
 Good sources of protein include organic meat, nuts, eggs, and fatty fish such as wild-caught salmon.

 We know smoking is unhealthy, but did you know it leads to bone loss?
 Nicotine blocks osteoblasts which build bone tissue.
 So, quit smoking as soon as possible.

 Alcohol makes the parathyroid hormone, which leeches calcium from your bones.
 It also boosts cortisol which decreases bone formation and increases bone breakdown, so skip happy hour to support your bone health.

 10. Supplement with Collagen.

 Collagen is the protein amino acid matrix upon which your bones are built so ensuring an adequate intake of collagen is critical to maintaining bone health.
 If you prefer something savory, you can enjoy the health benefits of bone broth with my Collagen Bone Broth to increase your collagen intake.
-If you have a sweet tooth, My new Collagen Cookie Dough Bars are a great way to ensure you get 11 grams of collagen!
+If you have a sweet tooth, my Collagen Cookie Dough Bars are a great way to ensure you get 11 grams of collagen!

 Bone loss is silent and occurs gradually with little to no obvious side effects — until you get a broken bone!
 Be proactive and implement these 10 tips to ensure you reduce the risk of osteoporosis or brittle bone disease.

-My new Collagen Cookie Dough Bars is an easy and delicious way to ensure you’re getting plenty of collagen for healthy bones (and your hair, skin, and nails will thank you too!)
+My Collagen Cookie Dough Bars are an easy and delicious way to ensure you’re getting plenty of collagen for healthy bones (and your hair, skin, and nails will thank you too!)
 Our bones are the unsung heroes of optimal health in our bodies.
 They support us, protect us, and provide a storehouse for nutrients.
 Take good care of your bones and they will continue to take care of you!